 The LCP dispensing option also includes a lipid mixer which attaches to the deck of the system.
 The mixer is controlled by software to guarantee that the right number of mixing cycles are applied to the lipid syringe.

 LCP Auto Calibration

-The LCP option includes a fully automatic calibration system for the lipid syringe.
-It ensures the syringe tip is centered to within 50 µm or less.
+The LCP option includes a fully automatic system for calibrating the lipid syringe.
+This ensures that the syringe tip is centered to within 50 µM or less.